Lebanese army fires at Israeli drones near border

 Lebanese President Michel Aoun had said on Monday his country had a right to defend itself after two Israeli drones crashed in Beirut southern suburbs, dominated by the Iran-backed Hezbollah group, on Sunday.

-Earlier on Monday, Israeli strikes had hit a military position belonging to an Irani-backed Palestinian faction in Lebanon’s Bekaa valley near the Syrian border.
+Earlier on Monday, Israeli strikes had hit a military position belonging to an Iran-backed Palestinian faction in Lebanon’s Bekaa valley near the Syrian border.

 A witness at the border said the situation was calm following the incident.

-Reporting by Lisa Barrington and Reuters team in Lebanon; Writing by Nayera Abdallah; Editing by Angus MacSwan
+Reporting by Lisa Barrington and Reuters team in Lebanon; Additional reporting by Jeffrey Heller in Jerusalem and Nayera Abdallah in Cairo; Editing by Angus MacSwan